PhyllomeOS/phyllomeos/README.md

 ## The content of this repository

-This repository contains snippets of code for the [multiple versions](https://wiki.phyllo.me/deploy/rightforyou#phyllome-os-versions) of Phyllome OS, and also a handful of other operating systems artefacts.
+This repository contains snippets of code for the [multiple versions](https://wiki.phyllo.me/deploy/rightforyou#phyllome-os-versions) of Phyllome OS, and also a handful of other operating systems artifacts.

 Each version of Phyllome OS is like a `dish` that is based on a `recipe` that lists `ingredients`.